minima-js/minimajs/packages/docs/docs/guide/routing.md

 - `method`: currently it supports 'DELETE', 'GET', 'HEAD', 'PATCH', 'POST', 'PUT', 'OPTIONS', 'SEARCH', 'TRACE', 'PROPFIND', 'PROPPATCH', 'MKCOL', 'COPY', 'MOVE', 'LOCK' and 'UNLOCK'.
 It could also be an array of methods.
 - `url`: the path of the URL to match this route (alias: path).
 - `handler(request, reply)`: the function that will handle this request.
-The Fastify server will be bound to this when the handler is called.
-Note: using an arrow function will break the binding of this.
 - `bodyLimit`: prevents the default JSON body parser from parsing request bodies larger than this number of bytes.
 Must be an integer.
-You may also set this option globally when first creating the Fastify instance with fastify(options).
+You may also set this option globally when first creating the `app` instance with `createApp(options)`.
 Defaults to 1048576 (1 MiB).
 - `logLevel`: set log level for this route.
 See below.

 Example: